vasu31dev/playwright-ts/README.md

   expectElementToHaveText,
   expectElementNotToBeChecked,
   expectElementNotToContainText,
-} from "@AssertUtils";
+} from '@AssertUtils';
-import { INSTANT_TIMEOUT, STANDARD_TIMEOUT } from "@Timeouts";
+import { INSTANT_TIMEOUT, STANDARD_TIMEOUT } from '@Timeouts';
-await expectElementToBeVisible(logoutButton(), "Login should be successful", {
+await expectElementToBeVisible(logoutButton(), 'Login should be successful', {
   timeout: STANDARD_TIMEOUT,
 });
 await expectElementToBeHidden(
   signInButton(),
-  "signInButton should not be displayed"
+  'signInButton should not be displayed',
 );
-await expectElementToHaveText(successfulMessage(), "Login is successful", {
+await expectElementToHaveText(successfulMessage(), 'Login is successful', {
   ignoreCase: false,
 });
 await expectElementNotToBeChecked(agreeCheckbox(), {
   timeout: INSTANT_TIMEOUT,
 });
-//with 'soft' optional parameter 'true' we are making this assertion as soft assertion await expectElementNotToContainText(successfulMessage(), "404 error", {
+//with 'soft' optional parameter 'true' we are making this assertion as soft assertion await expectElementNotToContainText(successfulMessage(), '404 error', {
   soft: true,
 });
 assertAllSoftAssertions(test.info()); // use this in the spec file to stop the test if there are failures for any soft assertions